stachuman/boox-template-generator/TUTORIAL.md

 ### What's Next?

-Once your master page looks good:
-- **Step 3** will show you how to create a plan to generate multiple pages
-- **Step 4** will teach you how to add navigation links between pages
+Once your page design looks good, proceed to **Step 2: Define Structure** where you'll configure how your pages are combined and repeated in your final PDF.

-Remember: Master pages are reusable templates.
+Remember: Page designs are reusable templates.
 The time you spend getting this one right will save you hours when generating your full planner!

 ### Quick Example to Try

-**Easy First Master Page:**
+**Easy First Page Design:**
 1. Add title: "Daily Planning Page"
 2. Add date: "{date_long}"
 3. Add label: "Today's Goals"